-The interactive infographic below provides an overview of motor vehicle trade between the United Kingdom and its main EU partners (Germany, Spain, France, Belgium, Poland and Italy) in 2015, covering exports and imports of motor vehicles, automotive parts and accessories.
+The interactive infographic below provides an overview of motor vehicle trade between the United Kingdom and its six main EU partners (Germany, Belgium, Spain, France, Poland, the Netherlands and Italy) in 2017, covering exports and imports of motor vehicles, automotive parts and accessories.